Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 The Fitbit Versa 4 and Charge 6 boast 40+ workout modes, including the essentials like running (all types), walking, cycling, and hiking, along with niche activities like stand-up paddleboarding and rock climbing.
 Having the specific workout modes to support these sports allows you to enjoy your data to its full potential, with specific sport-related insights available in each mode.

-I would like to have seen the Charge 6 with an altimeter to complete its fitness offering.
-This sensor tracks elevation gain and on the Versa 4 (which has the sensor), it allows the watch to record the number of floors you climb along with outdoor elevation.
-It's not essential but it feels like a missing piece in the Charge 6's otherwise-impressive lineup of activity-tracking features.
+I would like to see the Fitbit Charge 6 with an altimeter to complete its fitness offering.
+This sensor tracks elevation gain, and on the Versa 4 (which includes the sensor), it allows the watch to record the number of floors you climb along with outdoor elevation.
+It's not essential, but it feels like a missing piece in the Charge 6's otherwise-impressive lineup of activity-tracking features.

-The Charge 6's unique Bluetooth connection to workout machines like treadmills and bikes sits within this impressive lineup.
+The Charge 6's unique Bluetooth connection to workout machines, like treadmills and bikes, sits within this lineup.
 Provided you have a NordicTrack, Peloton, Concept2, Hydrow, or Echelon machine, you can connect your Fitbit Charge 6 and view real-time statistics on the machine.
 No other Fitbit offers this.

-Fitbit Charge 6 rowing program on wrist and Active Zone Minute stats
+Fitbit Charge 6 rowing machine program and workout overview on wrist

 The Fitbit Charge 6 in exercise mode, as tested by health writer Ciara McGinley.